Zen to Go Logo

 Yes

-Relax superficial muscles and improve circulation.
+Relaxing surface muscles and improving circulation.

 Deep Tissue